Wagakki Band

 Wagakki Band (和楽器バンド, Wagakki Bando) is a Japanese band that combines rock and metal music with wagakki instruments and Shigin poetries.

 Their early songs were adapted from Vocaloid, with their music videos for the songs "Tengaku" (天樂) and "Senbonzakura" (千本桜) attracting millions of views online before their first album was released.
 In 2015, their first album of original material, Yasō Emaki, debuted at number one on the Oricon Albums Chart and won a Japan Record Award.
 Their fourth album, Otonoe (2018), also won a Japan Record Award.

+Their album consistently reach the top 5 positions on Japan's Oricon charts.
 Wagakki Band have performed live in Asia, Europe, and the United States.

 History

 2012–2013: Conception and early work

 Shigin singer, Kenshibu dancer and classical pianist Yuko Suzuhana, after having been elected "Miss Nico Nama" at the 2011 Niconico Douga Music Festival, officially formed the folk-acoustic band Hanafugetsu (flower-wind-moon) in February 2012 alongside shakuhachi player Daisuke Kaminaga and koto player Kiyoshi Ibukuro, to play at the same festival the following year.
 In their concerts they would often be joined by other friend musicians, so Suzuhana conceived a band that would fuse the traditional and modern sides of Japanese culture, leading to the formation of Wagakki Band.

 In August 2012 the members of Hanafugetsu met guitarist Shin "Machiya" Oumura, who was a notable session musician with a reputation for fast playing.
 Around this time, Suzuhana also met drummer Akira "Wasabi" Sasaki at an event by NicoNico Douga.
 Previous to Hanafugetsu, Ibukuro and Kaminaga were in a folk punk, visual kei band called Crow X Class with wadaiko player Kurona, who happened to be friends with Wasabi too.
 These first six members started to perform together around Tokyo and Ibaraki.
 The band's first song was an adaptation of the Vocaloid song "Tsuki Kage Mai Ka" (月・影・舞・華, Moon-Silhouette-Dancing-Flower), featuring Kanade on shamisen and Shirakami Mashiro on bass.
 A video of the recording of the song was published on Suzuhana's personal Youtube page in November 2012, still released under the name Hanafugetsu, and became immediately viral, remaining to this day one of their most viewed videos.

 Bassist Asa, a popular Vocaloid producer and creator of the hit song "Yoshiwara Lament", then officially joined the band in 2013.
 During a gig in a Shibuya bar, the band was approached by shamisen player Beni Ninagawa, with which Hanafugetsu already performed, and she became the final addition to the band.
 The formation of the eight-member band was officially announced in March 2013.
 They initially operated under the name Suzuhana Yuko with Wagakki Band, but by early 2014 the name was shortened to simply Wagakki Band.
-Suzuhana joked that she and Ibukuro wanted to call the band "Daisuke Kaminaga and his friends".
+Suzuhana joked that her and Ibukuro wanted to call the band "Daisuke Kaminaga and his friends".